Jaxson Thomas Fox — Jailhouse Informant

 Sources

-- Charlie Kirk master investigation file: commentary on the Judge Tony F. Graf, Jr. transport order, the closed-hearing/gag-order sequence, and the Google Trends observation.
-Verify court items against the public docket; the informant-plant reading is attributed commentary, not a finding.
+- Public commentary and reporting on the Judge Tony F. Graf, Jr. transport order, the closed-hearing/gag-order sequence, and the Google Trends observation.
+Court items can be checked against the public docket; the informant-plant reading is attributed commentary, not a finding.